nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `RATING` must be a number between 1 and 5 inclusive.
 * `CATEGORY` must be alphanumeric and have a maximum of 50 characters.
      It can consist of multiple words but there should only be 1 space between words.
-* `DIAGRAM` can be defined by a valid relative or absolute path.
-* `DIAGRAM` only supports file path without spaces in it.
-Unintended behaviour may occur if file path with spaces is used.
+* `DIAGRAM` can be defined by a valid relative or absolute path and only supports file path without spaces in it.
+Unintended behaviour may occur if file path with spaces is used. eg. `d/image s/diagram.png`
-  * d/images/diagram.png is supported.
-  * d/image s/diagram.png is not supported.
-* `DIAGRAM` only supports the following file types.
-Unintended behaviour may occur if file path with spaces is used.
+* `DIAGRAM` only supports the following image file types.
   * jpeg
   * png
   * bmp
+  * jpg
+  * gif
 * `TAGS` must be alphanumeric, have a maximum of 50 characters and should be 1 word.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**